Abu Dhabi National Oil Company: ADNOC LNG

 ADNOC LNG processes and distributes liquefied petroleum gas and liquified natural gas.
 ADNOC Gas Processing supplies products to ADNOC LNG at Das Island where it is processed and loaded on ships for export to East Asia, especially Japan.
 ADNOC is the majority shareholder.
 Minority shares are held by Mitsui, BP, and Total.
 It is formerly called Abu Dhabi Gas Liquefaction Co.
 Limited (ADGAS).

 ADNOC Refining

 ADNOC Refining was created in 1999 to take over oil refining from ADNOC.
 ADNOC Refining refines crude oil and condensate, various petroleum products, and granulated sulphur.
 It operates the Ruwais and Abu Dhabi refineries.
 In 2015, it completed a major expansion of its Ruwais Refinery.
 The $10 billion project doubled the capacity of the facility.
 A large part of the increased output is dedicated to diesel production due to demand from Asia.
 Ruwais has the ability to refine 600,000 tonnes of high-quality base oils per year.
 These oils are used primarily for automotive lubricants.
 It is previously known as Abu Dhabi Oil Refining Company (TAKREER).

+In 2024, ADNOC increased its crude production capacity to 4.85 million barrels per day from 4.65 million in 2023.
+The company plans to increase production to 5 million barrels per day by 2027.